Skip to content

 Sheltered housing is no longer available.
 Previous sheltered complexes have deregistered their facilities to retirement status.

-Extra Care Housing is suited to those with higher care needs.
+There are 8 Extra Care Housing facilities for people with higher care needs.
 The previous criteria for tenants to be aged 55 and over has been removed.
-There are onsite staff teams who provide support.
-Meals are also available onsite.
-There are 2 Extra Care Housing facilities:

 Homelessness